 8(j) Equilateral Triangle

 The equilateral triangle is probably the most important symbol of the Holy Royal Arch Degree, both in its Enochian version and in its modern version.
 The secret name of God was inscribed on an equilateral triangle on the gold plate in the hidden vault in the legend at the heart of the Royal Arch Degree.
-This corresponds to the famous equilateral stone triangle which was formerly on the south shore of Oak Island, but which was unfortunately destroyed during Dunfield Senior’s excavations in the mid 1960s.
+This corresponds to the famous equilateral stone triangle which was formerly on the south shore of Oak Island, but which was unfortunately destroyed during Dunfield Senior’s excavations in the mid 1960s.8(k) The Letter “G”

 The letter “G” has always been important in Masonic symbolism, standing for the Grand Geometrician of the Universe or God.
-Nickell’s article cited above refers to the discovery near the cave-in pit on Oak Island in 1967 of a granite bolder with the letter “G” clearly chiselled on its surface.
+Nickell’s article cited above refers to the discovery near the cave-in pit on Oak Island in 1967 of a granite bolder with the letter “G” clearly chiselled on its surface.8(l) Masonic Symbols on Rock

-Nickell’s article also refers to an inscribed stone discovered by Gilbert Hedden at Joudrey’s Cove on Oak Island in 1936, featuring a number of symbols which are clearly Masonic including a point within a circle, which any Mason would recognise.
+Nickell’s article also refers to an inscribed stone discovered by Gilbert Hedden at Joudrey’s Cove on Oak Island in 1936, featuring a number of symbols which are clearly Masonic including a point within a circle, which any Mason would recognise.8(m) Links of Chain from Epaulette

 At formal meetings in Masonic Lodges, the Masons still wear “aprons” loosely modelled on the aprons of working stone masons in the Middle Ages.
 Those aprons, in many degrees, often include metal epaulettes attached to the aprons; those epaulettes are often of either gold or a metal resembling gold, e.g. brass.
-It is not without significance that the three links of chain reportedly recovered by the Truro Syndicate in 1849 by drilling in the Oak Island Money Pit with a pod auger resembled”links forced from an epaulette”.
+It is not without significance that the three links of chain reportedly recovered by the Truro Syndicate in 1849 by drilling in the Oak Island Money Pit with a pod auger resembled”links forced from an epaulette”.8(n) Piece of Parchment and the Cement Vault

 As is well known, the Blair Syndicate of the 1890s drilled deep into the money pit and purportedly discovered a cement vault at approximately 150 feet depth, from which their drill extracted a piece of parchment containing the letters “VI” or “RI”.
 The piece of parchment actually does exist, although its provenance is not recorded in a manner which would be satisfactory to an archaeologist.
-It needs to be noted that in the modern versions of the Holy Royal Arch Degree (i.e. in use from say about 1800), the treasures concealed in the hidden vault included a parchment containing the original text of the Book of Genesis and which is discovered by the three sojourners when they enter the long lost vault.
+It needs to be noted that in the modern versions of the Holy Royal Arch Degree (i.e. in use from say about 1800), the treasures concealed in the hidden vault included a parchment containing the original text of the Book of Genesis and which is discovered by the three sojourners when they enter the long lost vault.8(o) The Iron Ring

 The Enochian version of the Holy Royal Arch Degree refers to Enoch covering the top most entrance into the system of nine vertically aligned vaults into the ground, with a large stone with a large iron ring to assist its removal when required.
 The Oak Island legend records that an iron ring was found embedded in a rock at Smiths Cove, probably in the 1795-1804 timeframe.